Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

-The close is the final stage in the sales process where you actually ask the prospect to buy your product or service and sign a formal agreement.
-Your countless lead generation and lead nurturing efforts have led you to this tipping point of the sale.
-So, it’s important to hit the nail on the head here and actually close the deal.
-Luckily, there’s a standard closing process that top sellers use, plus an abundance of techniques and tips supported by experts in the craft.
+The close is the stage of the sales process where you ask the prospect to buy your product or service and sign a formal agreement.
+This is the third and final stage of your sales process, following lead generation and lead nurturing.
+It represents the actions you take to get the contract or agreement signed by your prospect.
+There are standard closing steps that top sellers use to close the deal, plus an abundance of techniques and tips supported by experts in the craft.

 Salespeople typically close following this broad process:

 There are different sales closing techniques that sellers use to move prospects through this process, such as the assumptive close or soft close.
 To help, let’s first go over the repeatable closing steps in detail so you can customize them to your needs.
 Then, we'll discuss the various techniques you can use at each step of the way to move your prospect towards a deal-win.